 - Foreigners entrance fee: RF 50 for Adults and RF 20 for Children; Locals: RF 20 for Adults and RF 5 for Children.

-How To reach Sultan Park And National Museum by Public Transport
+How to Reach Sultan Park And National Museum

 - Nearest bus stop: Sultan Park Bus-Station, Majeedhiyya School Bus-Station